+Maria studied Public Policy at the top program in the U.S-- the Goldman School of Public Policy where she also taught a class on Education Reform.
 In the wake of the 2016 election, Maria increased nationwide voter engagement as Swing Left’s founding Chief Operating Officer.
 By using technology-first approach never seen before in politics, Maria empowered voters to fundraise and volunteer for critical elections in their community.
 Swing Left allows “people to easily identify their nearest swing district by simply typing in their ZIP code and seeing what nearby races they might want to get involved in."
 (New York Times).

 She will bring this approach on realistic and solutions-oriented approach to her to the Board.
 She has ideas on how we can address teacher retention, improve academic outcomes, work with diverse communities and public-private partnerships.